-Always having a passion to help others and explore new opportunities, Mitchell joined Autumn Leaves on a part time basis in 2000 as a Project Manager.
-He helped oversee several of the company’s initial senior living projects.
-In 2003, he started full time as Vice President of Development, where he helped found the design, development, and construction divisions of the company, and created and drove the business model for expanding the Autumn Leaves® Memory Care Assisted Living brand.
-Since then, the company has set itself apart as a leader in memory care, dedicated to providing the highest quality care and home-like atmosphere to seniors with all types of dementia.
+Always having a passion to help others and explore new opportunities, Mitch joined Autumn Leaves on a part-time basis in 2000 as a Project Manager.
+He helped oversee several of the initial Autumn Leaves senior living projects.
+In 2003, he started full time as Vice President of Development, where he helped found Autumn Leaves’ design, development, and construction divisions, which created and drove the business model for expanding the Autumn Leaves brand.
+Since then, Autumn Leaves has set itself apart as a leader in memory care, dedicated to providing the highest-quality care and home-like atmosphere to seniors with all types of dementia.

-In 2008, Mitchell became Chief Executive Officer and Co-Owner of Autumn Leaves.
-While managing the smart growth of the company, Mitchell continues to follow the founding principles of always putting the resident first, along with a strongly built foundation of hiring excellent people and implementing successful systems and processes.
-Throughout his career, Mitchell has worked in nearly all of the company’s corporate and community positions, gaining valuable experience and insight.
-Under Mitchell’s leadership, Autumn Leaves has grown from 1 to over 50 properties located in 9 states including Florida, Kansas, South Carolina, Missouri, Georgia, Illinois, Oklahoma, Texas, and Wisconsin; while maintaining an impeccable track record.
+In 2008, Mitch became Chief Executive Officer and Co-Owner of Autumn Leaves.
+While managing Autumn Leaves’ smart growth, Mitch continues to follow the founding principles of always putting the resident first, along with a strongly built foundation of hiring excellent people and implementing successful systems and processes.
+He was named Autumn Leaves’ Chairman in 2016.

-Mitchell graduated from the University of Michigan with a bachelor of arts degree in political science (and additional concentrations in electrical engineering, business, and technical theater).
-Mitchell is very involved as a business, church, and community leader.
-He serves as a committee member at Las Colinas Country Club, a member of the CEO Advisory Board at Argentum, a member of the Young Presidents’ Organization (YPO), and a deacon and life group host at GracePoint Church Coppell.
+Mitch earned a bachelor of arts degree at the University of Michigan.
+He is very involved as a business-, church-, and community leader.
+Mitch currently serves or has served as a Board member at the Las Colinas Country Club, a member of the CEO Advisory Board at Argentum, a member of the Young Presidents’ Organization (YPO), and a deacon at his church.

 Mitch can be reached at 214-845-4550 or at Mitch@AutumnLeaves.com.

-Jessica Akaah serves as Autumn Leaves’ Vice-Chairman with responsibility for ensuring the company remains focused on our mission and core values.
-She joined the company in 2007, opening the first Autumn Leaves community in the Chicagoland area, and served as Executive Director of Autumn Leaves of Vernon Hills for two years.
+Jessica joined Autumn Leaves in 2007, opening the first Autumn Leaves community in the Chicagoland area and serving as Executive Director of Autumn Leaves of Vernon Hills for two years.
 With the company’s tremendous growth, she was promoted to Regional Director of Operations for the Midwest.
-She then progressed through several executive leadership roles before being elected Vice-Chairman in 2017.
+She then progressed through several executive leadership roles before her promotion to COO in December 2018.

-Prior to joining Autumn Leaves, Jessica was a social worker for Thresholds in Chicago, a nonprofit organization providing healthcare and housing for the mentally ill.
+Prior to joining Autumn Leaves, Jessica was a social worker for Thresholds in Chicago, a non-profit organization providing healthcare and housing to the mentally ill.
 She also supervised two safe haven programs at the organization.
 She began her career as an outreach worker serving Chicago-area homeless and mentally ill clients.

 Jessica is a licensed clinical social worker (LCSW) and an active member of the Life Services Network of Illinois.
 She earned her bachelor of arts degree in social work from Michigan State University and her master of arts degree in social service administration from the University of Chicago.

-John began his career as a construction manager and job foreman with a Texas-based company that focused on commercial projects.
 From 1986 until joining Autumn Leaves, John was a business owner and general contractor, specializing in both commercial and high-end residential projects.
-Commercial projects included over 30 renovations, additions and new builds at mid-tier and upscale hotels, retail strip malls, and office buildings.
+His commercial projects included major renovations, additions, and new builds at mid-tier and upscale hotels, retail strip malls, medical plazas, and professional office buildings.

 Tracy is Vice President of Innovation and Information Technology, overseeing the development and implementation of technology strategies for Autumn Leaves.
 Over the last two decades, he has held key strategic roles, including Chief Information Officer for a national medical products company and as Director for a leading digital transformation consulting firm serving Global 2000 and enterprise customers.